dwanerich/dwanerich.github.io/_posts/2020-04-12-medly_my_first_sinatra_mvc_project.markdown

 >
 >  :`has_many` && `:belongs_to`  where Medicine :belongs_to User && User :has_many medicines right?

- ### RakeDB
+ ### Active Record

->  we create tables for our models via SQLite3 and migrate & mange them via Rake gem.
+>  we create tables for our models via ActiveRecord and migrate data via Rake.
 >  Models are created with their respective corresponding attributes.
->  Our database or Model class and our controller all communicate with one another flowing information back and for creating a robust responsive web application.
+>  Our database & Model classes all communicate with information back and forth with controllers that's a small but yet major component of the robust responsive web application.
 >

 ```